matloff/regtools/inst/UnbalancedClasses.md

 Say there are two classes, labeled 1 and 0.
 Let Y denote the label and X denote the features, and say we have a new case with X = t.
-Then
+Then the true equation is

 P(Y = 1 | X = t) = p f<sub>1</sub>(t) / [p f<sub>1</sub>t) + (1-p)
 f<sub>0</sub>(t)]
 <br>
 (Eqn.
 1)

-where p is P(Y = 1), the unconditional probability of Class 1, and
-f<sub>i</sub>(t) is the conditional density of X within Class i.
+where p is P(Y = 1), the true unconditional probability of Class 1, and f<sub>i</sub>(t) is the conditional density of X within Class i.
 (If X is a discete random variable, substitute a probability for f.)